Opportunities at Aspiritech

 5) Does completion of the training program guarantee full-time employment at Aspiritech?

-Most trainees who successfully complete training will join Aspiritech as part-time (Jr.) QA Analysts.
+Most trainees who successfully complete training will join Aspiritech as part-time (Jr.) Software Quality Assurance Analysts.
 As a service provider, we are dependent on our clients for work.
 Over the past two years, our client base has grown and we have been increasingly able to offer those employees who are able to work across a variety of projects as many hours as they want.